6674918c348c92a1966fbc86 space hero - Little Bytes Pediatric Dentistry

 A critical function of a baby tooth is to save space for the adult tooth.
 When a baby tooth falls out prematurely, the remaining space may cause overcrowding in adult teeth, leading to malocclusion (improper bite) and requiring early orthodontic treatment.

-How Long Do Space Maintainers Last?
+How Long Do Children's Space Maintainers Last?

 Space maintainers act like a replacement for the baby tooth that was lost prematurely and remain in place until the adult teeth grow in.
 Children with space maintainers must practice routine brushing and visit the dentist regularly.

-Are Space Maintainers Painful?
+Are Oral Space Maintainers Painful for Kids?

-Do Space Maintainers Require Special Care?
+Do Oral Space Maintainers Require Special Care?

 Get in Touch